Some of the links in this post may be from our sponsors. Please read our Affiliate disclaimer

 Keep about 80% of the framework of your competitor the same while changing out just 20% to your own ideas.
 This 20% you change should be radical enough to give your product or service a completely new face and differentiate it enough to make it a “new” player.

 Let’s take Facebook and Myspace for example.
-They’re basically the same platform, but one went on to be worth Billions of dollars and the other faded into obscurity.
+They’re basically the same platform, but one went on to be worth billions of dollars and the others faded into obscurity.

 It basically determines how satisfied your current customers are with your product and whether or not they would recommend it to their friends and associates.
 The question is simple “on a scale of one to ten, how likely are you to recommend this service or brand you to friends or colleagues?”